-Looking at the numbers alone one can see why I had such a delima for justifying the upgrade project.
-I believe a lot of people in my same (shoes) situation would have sold their G11 and added some funds to purchase another mount, such as a iOPTRON CEM60 with high end encoders, for $3,800.00 or some other shiny new mount.
+Looking at the numbers alone one can see why I had such a dilemma for justifying the upgrade project.
+I believe a lot of people in my same (shoes) situation would have sold their G11 and added some funds to purchase another mount, such as an iOPTRON CEM60 with high-end encoders, for $3,800.00 or some other shiny new mount.

-One thing to consider is you don't have to do your upgrade all at once, you can spread this out over a year if you wish and the impact to your finances are lessened.
-In fact many of my upgrades were "nice to have".
+One thing to consider is you don't have to do your upgrade all at once, you can spread this out over a year if you wish and the impact on your finances is lessened.
+In fact, many of my upgrades were "nice to have".

 I consider my Losmandy G11 like an instrument which facilitates owner maintenance, with readily available parts.
 Everything mechanical wears down over time, it is nice to have support for replacement parts.

-Thus, after 8 months of thinking on this I decided to go with the Losmandy upgrade.
+Thus, after 8 months of thinking about this, I decided to go with the Losmandy upgrade.

-Why I went with an Losmandy G11 upgrade vs new replacement mount?
+Why I went with a Losmandy G11 upgrade vs new replacement mount?

-- Loyalty: I am loyal to companies who provide good service and stand behind products they sell.
+- Loyalty: I am loyal to companies that provide good service and stand behind the products they sell.

-- Longevity: Losmandy and the G-11 has been around for a long time and still to this day you can buy parts and upgrades for it.
+- Longevity: Losmandy and the G-11 have been around for a long time and still to this day you can buy parts and upgrades for it.
 I know of no others like that.

 - Customer Service: Every question I ever ask has bee answered promptly and as complete as possible.

 - Quality: I never had a quality issue with any product from Losmandy - ever.